-DATE T. 1.72
+DATE 0 1.72

+DO LEAT fast and the second

 PROJECT

-PHONE CALL CJC & NORMAN SEAL, DEPT OF HEALTH, EDUCATION,
+J MEETING AT CIC & NORMAN SEAL DEPT OF HEALTH EDUCATION &

+T PHONE CALL ere a nordani i obial, bis i or niekerni, ebooknow, a

 PARTICIPANTS BUREAU OF RADIOLOGICAL HEALTH.

 SUBJECT "IF OUR COMPUTER OUTPUT WAS IN THE RANGE OF

 10-18KV, WE HAVE NO PROBLEM."

-And Andrewson and

-and the second s

-Contraction in the
+- 10

+No.